Free Bussing Questions

 Q. How long does it take to process paid busing applications?

 A. The transportation department does not know how many seats are open for a particular bus until all applications are processed.
 Parents should plan on providing transportation for their child until they receive a written notice from the transportation department notifying them of paid bussing approval.
+Processing of paid busing requests will begin after the first two weeks of school to allow Transportation staff to process all busing requests of students living outside of the 2- and 3-mile boundaries of their assigned school.

 General Bussing Questions